hugonzb/DateFormat-Validator/README.txt

 Compile: javac ManyDates.java
 run: java ManyDates

 After running, type input and press enter for each new line required.
-When all input has been typed, press ctrl-z (when on windows terminal) or ctrl-d (when on drjava or MacOS) to submit the input.
+When all input has been typed, press ctrl-d (when on windows terminal or drjava) or ctrl-z (when on MacOS) to submit the input.

 Example Test cases: